Shipping Labels 101: How to Make a Shipping Label and More

 There are a variety of shipping label software solutions available online that easily integrate with your e-commerce software platform.
 There are some that follow the pay-as-you-go model, ideal for small-to-medium volume sellers, or monthly fee-based models ideal for high-volume e-commerce sellers.

 What’s really great about these solutions is that most of them do more than just provide labels.
 Regardless of the payment model you choose, you generally get substantial carrier discounts and access to a dashboard offering a number of reporting tools.
-Some shipping label software solutions you may want to check out include:

-To wrap up, here are a few other things to remember regarding shipping labels:
+Here are a few other things to remember regarding shipping labels:

 If the contents of your package require special instruction, make a note of it on the package.
 This could mean labeling it “Fragile,” “Perishable,” or “Flammable” (carriers will often ask this as well).
 You may also want to note if a package needs to be “This Side Up.”
 Noting these special requirements will help ensure your package arrives at your customer’s doorstep in perfect condition.